-The curriculum is best suited for children in 2nd - 5th grade, but can be used for younger and older children as well.
+Be A Naturalist is best suited for children in (2nd - 5th), but can be used for younger and older children as well.
 Our sample (available on the homepage) includes a scope of covered topics that should give you a good idea if it is suitable for your children.

 Is the curriculum secular?

 Yes, we teach science as it is presented in the mainstream scientific community.

 Is this a digital pdf or a physical book?

 At this time, we only offer a digital pdf.

 Do I need to buy the curriculum for each child in my family?